Opening lyrics to For the Love of Money by the O’Jays:

 - True friends are hard to come by and they don’t come along every day, once a week, once a month, or even once a year, and not even every decade.
 A true friend will hang with you through thick and thin, and won’t desert you like a prodigal son or daughter after they have bled you dry for everything that they can get from you.

-My featured author for this summer, James Baldwin, sums it up in a different way: “One of the hardest things that a man has to survive in this country is his friends.”
+My featured author for this summer, James Baldwin, sums it up this way: “One of the hardest things that a man has to survive in this country is his friends.”

 [Source: Disturber of the Peace—James Baldwin, An Interview with Eve Auchincloss and Nancy Lynch (1969) in the book, Conversations With James Baldwin]